Voters in rebel stronghold turns their backs on Ukraine

 The final count showed that of the 1,345 votes cast, only 32 did not want a split from Ukraine, while 7 ballots were spoiled.

 The group sat stony-faced as the 'No' votes were counted for a second time.
-"There are still fascists among us," one volunteer whispered to her neighbor.
+"There are still fascists among us," one volunteer whispered to her neighbour.

 Some of those inclined to vote "No" said they preferred to steer clear of the referendum altogether.